icebreakerone/ib1-technical-docs/docs/ops_guidelines/data_provider_ops_guidelines.md

 [Data Providers](../glossary.md#term-Data-Provider) are IB1 Trust Framework members which make data sets available to:

 * [Data Consumers](../glossary.md#term-Data-Consumer) within the Trust Framework

     * Applies to shared data sets
     * Data [APIs](../glossary.md#term-Application-programming-interface) secured using Financial-grade [API](../glossary.md#term-Application-programming-interface) security ([FAPI](../glossary.md#term-Financial-Grade-API))

 * Any third party, in the case of open data

     * Open data sets are made available through publicly accessible [APIs](../glossary.md#term-Application-programming-interface)
     * Data are made available under an appropriate open license agreement

 In this context, Data [APIs](../glossary.md#term-Application-programming-interface) can be anything from a simple link to a [CSV](../glossary.md#term-Comma-Separated-Value) or other file (for open data) to a complex query system returning custom output on demand.

 To support this role, [Data Providers](../glossary.md#term-Data-Provider) have certain responsibilities:

 ### Responsibility - Data classification

 [Data Providers](../glossary.md#term-Data-Provider) are responsible for classification of their data sets by data sensitivity class, and for ensuring that data are shared, or not shared, as appropriate.

-* Any data classed as [OE-C](../glossary.md#term-Data-sensitivity-class-closed) (Closed) or [OE-SP](../glossary.md#term-Data-sensitivity-class-personal) (Personal) **MUST NOT** be shared within the Open Energy ecosystem at present.
+* Any data classed as [OE-C](../glossary.md#term-Data-sensitivity-class-closed) (Closed) or [OE-SP](../glossary.md#term-Data-sensitivity-class-personal) (Personal) **MUST NOT** be shared within the IB1 Trust Framework at present.

-* Data in [OE-O](../glossary.md#term-Data-sensitivity-class-open), [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A), and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) **MAY** be shared within the Open Energy ecosystem as described in the following sections
+* Data in [OE-O](../glossary.md#term-Data-sensitivity-class-open), [OE-SA](../glossary.md#term-Data-sensitivity-class-shared-A), and [OE-SB](../glossary.md#term-Data-sensitivity-class-shared-B) **MAY** be shared within the IB1 Trust Framework as described in the following sections

 ### Responsibility - Access and licensing specification

-[Data Providers](../glossary.md#term-Data-Provider) are responsible for creating access rules for each dataset shared via Open Energy.
+[Data Providers](../glossary.md#term-Data-Provider) are responsible for creating access rules for each dataset shared via the IB1 Trust Frameowkr.
 For each data set, the [Data Provider](../glossary.md#term-Data-Provider) must create a set of one or more access rules as defined in [Data Set Metadata](../metadata.md#data-set-metadata).
 These rules specify the conditions under which access will be granted, along with the capabilities forming the license grant should those conditions be satisfied.